 Charter schools are proven to benefit the students and families in attendance with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration.
 But, like Brett Peiser, Dacia Toll, and Richard Barth state in the NY Daily News, people – and more specifically, many of the presidential candidates – “talk about charters as if they are the enemy of public education.”

 Why?
 Are charters the cause or even a catalyst behind traditional public school issues?
 Does removing charter schools from the public school system solve those problems?

-One thing these candidates leave out is that charter schools are public schools.
+One thing these candidates leave out: charter schools are public schools.
+They don’t choose their student body.
 They’re accountable and transparent and free.
-They don’t choose their student body.
-That’s where Lotterease contributes to Fair and Transparent Enrollment Lotteries for all children.
-They’re forward-thinking.
-They are public schools.
-And they’re an ally of the quality public education parents and children are looking for.
+Automating that lottery process is how Lotterease contributes to Fair and Transparent Enrollment Lotteries for all children applying to charter schools.

 Charter schools were created with the idea of improving education for all.
 To put the children, not the rhetoric, first.